projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-cni-plugin.md

 The {{site.prodname}} binary that presents this API to Kubernetes is called the **CNI plugin** and must be installed on every node in the Kubernetes cluster.

-## Provision K8s Account for the plug-in
+## Provision Kubernetes user account for the plugin

-The CNI plugin interacts with the Kubernetes APIServer while creating pods, both to obtain additional information and to update the datastore with information about the pod.
+The CNI plugin interacts with the Kubernetes API server while creating pods, both to obtain additional information and to update the datastore with information about the pod.

 On the Kubernetes master node, create a key for the CNI plugin to authenticate with and certificate signing request.